 Initial Consultation (March 2020):

-To feed into scheme design of LEZ Phase 2, the council ran its first consultation last year, with responses invited on details including boundary options and grace periods.
+To help shape the Phase 2 design of Glasgow's LEZ, the council ran its first consultation in 2020, with responses invited on details including boundary options and grace periods.
 The findings were independently reviewed and summarised:

 Statutory Consultation (September 2021):